preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

 Omnia 6.5 and later
 *************************
-In Omnia 6.5 and later, the HTML/Script block will be improved to support api endpoints to the Microsoft Graph and SharePoint REST API.
+In Omnia 6.5 and later, the HTML/Script block is improved to support api endpoints to the Microsoft Graph and SharePoint REST API.
 This will make it possible to get data from the Graph and render it using the built-in vue.js framework in Omnia.

 .. image:: script-html-new-api.png